Papa

 He reached back and weighed his pack.

-"I calculate there’s insufficient caloric content in this container to provide substances for the two of us."
+"I calculate there’s insufficient caloric content in this container to

 Then he walked right by.